 Nissan Rogue Hybrid 2020

 This crossover is also available as a hybrid, in addition to the gasoline version.
 In this scenario, the powertrain consists of a 2.0-liter gasoline engine and a single electric motor.
-Total output is 176 horsepower, and the system seems a touch archaic in comparison to competitors.
-The ride isn’t as smooth as, say, a RAV4, but the fuel efficiency is excellent.
-In the city, you can expect to get about 33 mpg and 35 mpg on the highway.
+The total output is 176 horsepower, and the system seems a touch archaic compared to competitors.
+The ride isn’t as smooth as a RAV4, but the fuel efficiency is excellent.
+You can expect to get about 33 mpg and 35 mpg on the highway in the city.

 Release Date and Price of the 2020 Nissan Rogue

-The 2020 Nissan Rogue is expected to arrive later this year, with a starting price of roughly $25,000 dollars.
+The 2020 Nissan Rogue is expected to arrive later this year, with a price of roughly 25,000.
 Hybrid variants may be purchased for $27,700.

 The “2019 nissan rogue hybrid” is the newest model of the Nissan Rogue.
-It has a lot of new features that make it an attractive option for people looking to buy a car in 2020.
+It has many new features that make it an attractive option for people looking to buy a car in 2020.